mirix/poshforcow/README.md

 However, if the use of scripts is restricted in your system, run the following command as administrator "Set-ExecutionPolicy Unrestricted".

-It adds Cowsay (https://github.com/kanej/Posh-Cowsay) to your PowerShell modules and configures your PowerShell profile as per this example (https://anjaz.ch/2015/08/24/motd-for-powershell-using-the-fortune-mod-linux-package-files/).
+It creates the Fortune, Cowsay and Poshcow modules.

 At the end, a cow should tell you a random fortune each time that you open a new PowerShell console.

-Furthermore, you can invoke the function "fortune" in order to make it happen again and again.
+Furthermore, you can invoke the function "poshcow" in order to make it happen again and again.
+Likewise, "fortune" will just output a fortune cookie, without cow.

 INSTALL